Bennotsi-MTG/Doomsday-Codex/core/basics.md

 The most important part of learning how to cast Doomsday, is to think how you would like to cast a lethal Tendrils of Agony, and then think of the cards you'll need to get there.
-Doomsday is essentially a 5 card tutor.
+Doomsday is essentially a 5 cards tutor.

 The trick is to try not to think of the specifics too much.
 Try to break everything down into resources.
 The key ones are the cards you hold in hand, the